 Franck was well known for her documentary-style photographs of important cultural figures such as the painter Marc Chagall, philosopher Michel Foucault and poet Seamus Heaney, and of remote or marginalized communities such as Tibetan Buddhist monks, elderly French people, and isolated Gaelic speakers.
 Michael Pritchard, the Director-General of the Royal Photographic Society, observed: "Martine was able to work with her subjects and bring out their emotions and record their expressions on film, helping the viewer understand what she had seen in person.
 Her images were always empathetic with her subject."

 In 1976, Frank took one of her most iconic photos of bathers beside a pool in Le Brusc, Provence.
 By her account, she saw them from a distance and rushed to photograph the moment, all the while changing the roll of film in her camera.
 She quickly closed the lens just at the right moment, when happened to be most intense.

 She cited as influences the portraits of British photographer Julia Margaret Cameron, the work of American photojournalist Dorothea Lange and American documentary photographer Margaret Bourke-White.
 In 2010, she told The New York Times that photography "suits my curiosity about people and human situations."

 She worked outside the studio, using a 35 mm Leica camera, and preferring black and white film.
 The British Royal Photographic Society has described her work as "firmly rooted in the tradition of French humanist documentary photography."

-Born in Antwerp, Martine Franck spent her childhood in the United States and in England.
-She studied art history at the University of Madrid, then at the Ecole du Louvre in Paris, where she presented a thesis on “the influence of cubism on sculpture”.
-She began her career as a photographer as the assistant of Eliot Elisofon and Gjon Mili at Life magazine.
+Born in Belgium, Martine Franck (1938-2012) grew up in the United States and in England.
+She studied art history at the University of Madrid and at the École du Louvre in Paris.